Sanhei/autopilot-OPT-LOC-generator/README.md

 1. Optimize the molecular structure by OPT_sample.inp.
 In the sample, the author give a ratio to nearest neighbor interaction for better optimization.
 2. Localize the molecular orbital excitation by LOC_sample.inp.
 Any other change to the DFT calculation should change these two files.
+3. Calculate each non-hydrogen atom orbital excitation (how many carbon and oxgen atoms).
 *******************************************
 KEEP IN MIND,
 DFT calculation will take tons of disk space,